 Trading is often described as a fight between bulls and bears or a war between support and resistance zones.
 I don't really like these analogies.
-They directs your focus of attention outwards whereas you need to be focused on yourself.
+They direct your focus of attention outwards whereas you need to be focused on yourself.
 Trading is better compared to dancing.
 You have to concentrate on doing the right steps and correct yourself while listening to the music and rhythm of the market.
 That is basically what my algorithms do.
 They dance, focus on the present and don't think about the future and the money that is on the line.
-What every trader should do.
+This is what every trader should do.
 Another good analogy is to do trading like a kid that plays an interesting game and forgets everything else.

 It is more about not overthinking it and not doing too much.
 Less is more.
 Only using the good stuff that works.
 Not overloading your brain with noise from social media or charts.
 These are all things that many people are not too good at, because it contradicts the normal operation of the human brain.
 So it is only possible with a lot of practice.

-How do I achive success at trading?
+How do I achieve success at trading?

 Trading success means finding the right balance between going in/out too fast and delaying the entry/exit too much.
 The best approach is to delay a trade decision long enough to be sure that it is valid, but not too long to avoid making too low gains or even losses.

 In the case of an algorithm, you have to choose a good lookback parameter.
 Choose a short lookback and it reaches a too fast decision.
 Choose a too long one and it reacts too slow.
-The algo needs to collect and analyze the right amount of data.
+The algorithm needs to collect and analyze the right amount of data.
 This time span is what I call the rhythm of the market.
 The time the market needs to reach a consensus over which way to go.
 Up or down.

 If a trader is too greedy, he enters too fast.
 Gets burned and loses money as the trend turns quickly.
 If he is too fearful, he enters too late and misses out on profits or again loses money.
 So, the right balance between reacting too quickly and waiting too long is important.
 Collecting just enough data to improve the quality of the trade decision, but not too much to avoid delaying it too long.
 However, you cannot always get it right all of the time.
 The rhythm of the market quickly change sometimes.
 You only need to get it right often enough for profits to outweigh losses.
+Patience usually pays out.

 My experience tells me that you have to use different strategies at different stages in a market cycle.
 This also means waiting longer/shorter depending on the stage.
 E.g. you should get out fast at the top after a bull run.
 But take much more time to enter at a bottom.
 These are the nuances I try to teach my algorithms to achieve better trading results.
 Doing the same all of the time is ineffective.
 Adapting the strategy to different market conditions increases success.